 Size/Qty.: | 40 lbs |

-An excellent thing about this product is its price.
-For a reasonable cost, you get a high-quality salt for your device.
+With this product, you get high-quality salt for a reasonable price.
 It’s proven to directly extend the lifespan of water softeners, pipes, and fixtures and has up to 99.8% of pure salt!

-Additionally, it contains pellets that are specially formulated to prevent bridging, which is a very common problem for water softener owners.
-Also, this salt is packed in a two-handle bag which makes it effortless to lift and carry.
+Additionally, the pellets are specially formulated to prevent bridging, which is a very common problem for water softener owners.
+The 40 lbs are packaged in a two-handled bag, which makes it effortless to lift and carry.

 9. CARGILL Salt